Azure/azure-service-operator/docs/hugo/content/design/ADR-2022-09-Multiple-Credential-Operator.md

 **Cons:**
 1. Could be complicated/confusing for users to understand the usage and credentials being used
-2. Not very flexible, as pod will have to startup again if a new secret needs to be loaded and not anyone can add secrets rather than the admin
+2. Not very flexible, as pod will have to startup again if a new secret needs to be loaded and only administrators can add secrets

 ## Decision